The Spy with My Face: Production and release

-Filming for both the episode and the movie was begun in August 1964.
+Filming for both The Man from U.N.C.L.E. episode "The Double Affair" and the movie began in August 1964.
 All the scenes were filmed in color, although the television version was broadcast in black-and-white.
 The movie premiered in London in August 1965.
-The film was advertised in the U.K. as a "Mr. Solo" adventure rather than a tie-in to "The Man from U.N.C.L.E.", but during its two-month run the series became a top-rated show in the U.K. The film was released on DVD on August 23, 2011 by Warner Bros.
+The film was advertised in the U.K. as a Mr. Solo adventure rather than a tie-in to The Man from U.N.C.L.E., but during its two-month run, the series became a top-rated show in the U.K. The film was released on DVD on August 23, 2011 by Warner Bros.